pyeventsourcing/eventsourcing/docs/topics/process.rst

 duplicates or missing items.

-To keep track of its position in the notification log, a process application will create a new tracking record for each notification.
+To keep track of its position in the notification log, a process application will create a new tracking record for each event notification it processes.
 The tracking records determine how far the process has progressed through the notification log.
 Tracking records are used to set the position of the notification log reader when the process is commenced or resumed.

 A process application will respond to events according to its policy.
 Its policy might do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.
 No matter how the policy responds to an event, the process application will write a tracking record, along with any new event records, in an atomic database transaction.

+Because the recording is atomic, the process proceeds atomically, with progressive steps.

 Most importantly, if some of the new records can't be written, then none are.
 If anything goes wrong before all the records have been written, the transaction will rollback, and none